nk35jk/rename_paper/README.md

 4. Set a keyboard shortcut.

 Open "System Preferences.app" and move to `Keyboard -> Shortcuts -> App Shortcuts`.
 Then, press "+" button to add a keyboard shortcut.
-Choose "Finder.app" for "Application" field, "Rename Paper" for "Menu Title" field and your favorite keyboard shortcut.
+Choose "Finder.app" for "Application" field, "Rename Paper" for "Menu Title" field and your favorite keyboard shortcut (command + R is recommended).

 ## Usage